Skip to main content

 If you want to try other speech recognition models:

-1. Download the desired model from sherpa-onnx ASR models
+1. Download the required model from sherpa-onnx ASR models

 2. Place the model files in the project's models directory

-3. Modify the relevant configurations for sherpa_onnx_asr in conf.yaml according to the instructions
+3. Modify the relevant configuration of sherpa_onnx_asr according to the instructions in conf.yaml

 fun_asr (Local)

-FunASR is a basic end-to-end speech recognition toolkit from ModelScope that supports various ASR models.
-Among them, Alibaba's FunAudioLLM SenseVoiceSmall model performs well in terms of both performance and speed.
+FunASR is a fundamental end-to-end speech recognition toolkit from ModelScope that supports various ASR models.
+Among them, Alibaba's FunAudioLLM SenseVoiceSmall model performs well in both performance and speed.

 tip

 Although FunASR can run the SenseVoiceSmall model, we recommend using the project's default sherpa_onnx_asr.
-The FunASR project has some stability issues and may encounter anomalies on certain devices.
+The FunASR project has some stability issues and may encounter exceptions on certain devices.

 Installation